Clearer skies after grey day for upper North Island

 AdvertisementAdvertise with NZME.

-MetService meteorologist Angus Hines said clearer conditions were forecasted for the region tomorrow.
+MetService meteorologist Angus Hines said clearer conditions were forecast for the region tomorrow.

-"The greyer, drizzler stuff over the upper North Island will linger for the day today but by sunrise tomorrow, that's cleared out of most places."
+"The greyer, drizzlier stuff over the upper North Island will linger for the day today but by sunrise tomorrow, that's cleared out of most places."

 While cloud covered much of the North Island, Te Ika-a-Māui, today, there were large stretches of clear skies over the South Island, Te Waipounamu.